Idukki

 Reviews and UGC are the evidence layer

 Structured data tells an agent what you claim.
-Reviews and customer media tell it whether the claim holds.
-An agent comparing two similar products will lean toward the one whose claims are corroborated by a deep, recent, specific body of customer evidence, because that is the recommendation it can defend.
+Reviews and customer media tell it whether the claim holds up.
+An agent comparing two similar products leans toward the one whose claims are corroborated by a deep, recent, specific body of customer evidence, because that is the recommendation it can defend.
 A page with rich specs and no evidence reads, to an agent, like a confident stranger.

 Rohin Aggarwal · Co-founder, Idukki